patrick-fs/fs-react-redux-sentry/README.md

 export default ErrorBoundary;
 ```
+This ErrorBoundry component invokes [`recordError`](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/api/error.js) in `componentDidCatch`, which sends the error data to Sentry with a session reply URL.

 #### No offense fellow Floridians
 If you search for “Florida” an error is thrown from the [SearchStories](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/components/SearchStories.js) component (a poke at my home state).
 This is what the error looks like in Sentry: